talkowski-lab/WGD/README.md

 Physical coverage is marginally faster than nucleotide coverage.
 Bin sizes do not strongly influence runtime beyond 1kb, but bin sizes smaller than 1kb substantially increase runtime.

-When optimal parallelization is employed with a standard LSF scheduler on [the Partners Healthcare Linux Cluster](https://rc.partners.org/kb/computational-resources/linux-cluster), approximately 10 ~40X PE150 Illumina human genomes will complete every 20 minutes.
+When optimal parallelization is employed with a standard LSF scheduler on [the Partners Healthcare Linux Cluster](https://rc.partners.org/kb/computational-resources/linux-cluster), approximately 10 ~40X PE150 Illumina human genomes will complete every 20 minutes with roughly 200 cores running simultaneously.

 ---